What Is Inbound Marketing

 Key Inbound Search Engine Marketing Strategies

 A keyword is a word or phrase that a person enters into search engines like Google and Bing or social media sites like Facebook, Twitter, and LinkedIn to find information on the Internet.
-By optimizing your website and social media profiles around the keywords that are relevant to your business, you can increase your chances of getting found by people searching with those keywords.
+By optimizing your website and social media profiles around the keywords that are relevant to your business, you can increase your chances of getting found on the search engine results pages (SERPs) by people searching with those keywords.

 Keyword research is the process of discovering relevant keywords and keyword phrases to focus your SEO and PPC marketing campaigns on.
 There are several tools that help you discover potential keywords based on past search trends, search volumes, bid prices, and page content from related Web sites.
 These tools help you evaluate the relevance of the keyword to your business and the relative difficulty of ranking over your competition for the keyword.